Skip to main content

 Enhancing Conversations through Reflective Responses

-Using reflective responses in conversations can improve our interactions without making things uncomfortable.
-Instead of jumping in with your own story right away, first reflect on what the other person has shared.
-You might say, “That sounds tough,” or “I understand why you feel that way.”
-This shows empathy and gives you time to decide if your own story is needed or suitable.
+Using reflective responses in conversations can help us talk better with other people.
+It does not make things feel strange or awkward.
+Instead of telling your own story right away, think first about what the other person just said.
+You may want to say, “That sounds tough,” or “I understand why you feel that way.”
+This way, you show you care and let them feel heard.
+It also gives you time to see if your own story would be helpful or feel right to share.

 Developing Communication Techniques through Online Courses